Project-Code-UVA/WahooWallet/README.md

 ## Welcome to WahooWallet!

-- **Explore the resources below to get familiar with the project.
+- **Explore the resources below to familiarize yourself with the project.
 Items with a * are highly recommended.**

 WahooWallet will be a web application to help students manage and track their finances, improving budgeting and financial literacy.